groupgets/purethermal1-uvc-capture/readme.md

-﻿# IR, Thermal Imager, Lepton 3.5, PureThermal 2, Raspbery Pi, Linux, Ubuntu, Windows, Python, OpenCV, Matplotlib, VNC, Wireless Control
+﻿# IR, Thermal Imager, Lepton 3.5, PureThermal 2, Raspberry Pi, Linux, Ubuntu, Windows, Python, OpenCV, Matplotlib, VNC, Wireless Control

 # Raw IR Data Recording and Viewing

-I wanted an infared, thermal imaging camera that could be easily controlled remotely from a PC and record the raw IR data.
+I wanted an infared, thermal imaging camera that could be easily controlled remotely from a PC and record raw IR data.
 The Lepton 3.5 along with the purethermal 2 (PT2) board provided a lot of options integrated with a raspberry pi.
 Looking through Groupgets Github software GetThermal and purethermal1-uvc-capture, I was able to piece together two user interfaces, IR Data and IR Data Viewer, combining opencv and matplotlib with pyqt4.

 ### IR Data Abilities